betandr/algorithms_plus_data_structures/README.md

-insertion sorted in 71 milliseconds selection sorted in 66 milliseconds merge sorted in 5 milliseconds quick sorted in 2 milliseconds
+insertion sorted in 71 milliseconds selection sorted in 66 milliseconds merge sorted in 5 milliseconds quicksort sorted in 2 milliseconds
 ```

 ## Tests